DaLuSt/3DShape_calculation/README.md

   conda env create -f environment.yml
 ```

-This will create a new environment named `mosquito_env` which can be used to run this repository.
+This will create a new environment named `enviroment_env` which can be used to run this repository.

 > NOTE: the environment.yml is located in the install/ directory [here](install/environment.yml).